 Treatment of Trichotillomania

-Cognitive-behavioral therapy that is tailored to treat the specific symptoms of hair-pulling disorder is currently the psychotherapy of choice.
+Cognitive-behavioral therapy that is tailored to treat the specific symptoms of hair-pulling disorder is the preferred initial therapy (1).
 Habit reversal training, a predominantly behavioral therapy, is recommended; it includes the following:

 Treatment references